vuejs-translations/guidelines/README.md

 # Vue Community Translation Guidelines

-If you are interested in starting translation for a new language, please open a thread in the Discussions tab (and check if there is already one created for your language).
-This can help you find fellow collaborators and avoid duplicated efforts.
+If you are here, you are likely interested in contributing to the translation of the Vue.js documentation.
+Thank you!
+Before you start, make sure to read the following guidelines to get an understanding of the workflow.

 ## High Level Steps of Working on a New Translation